-- Process a form SPO-003 Request for Extension of Time or similar form until you can execute a new contract. - Using a purchase order/pCard for even a single month is a procurement violation knowing that similar purchases exceed the small purchase threshold.
+- Process a form SPO-003 Request for Extension of Time or similar form until you can execute a new contract. - Cease all purchasing activity for the goods or services in question. - ❖ Using a purchase order/pCard for even a single transaction after the contract has expired is procurement violation.